“Mental health… is not a destination, but a process. It’s about how you drive, not where you’re going.” – Noam Shpancer, PhD.

 More importantly, sharing our feelings with someone we care about acknowledges that we trust them enough to be vulnerable with them and may potentially bring the relationship even closer.

-If you find yourself unable to divulge your feelings and emotions to someone you know and would be more comfortable talking to a third party, do seek out and make an appointment with a mental health professional (A counselor, therapist, psychologist, etc.) or call up a mental health support hotline available in your area.
+If you find yourself unable to divulge your feelings and emotions to someone you know and would be more comfortable talking to a third party, do seek out and make an appointment with a mental health professional (A therapist, psychologist, psychiatrist, etc.) or call up a mental health support hotline available in your area.

 Either way, sharing your story will enable you to feel that you are in fact, not alone.